Outlet Shopping in St. Augustine

 Dining at the Outlets

 At the St. Augustine Outlets, the indoor entry behind Saks Fifth Avenue OFF 5th leads to the food court.
-Another coffee stand can be found here with plenty of sweet caffeine to tame your shopper’s rage.
+In either of the two food courts, you are sure to find something hen you need a break and have to tame your shopper’s rage.

 Shopper’s rage (n.): when you see something you like and you think it’s the most amazing thing and you can’t understand why it hasn’t been taken already, but then you go put it on and you hate it.
 It’s when this happens ten times and it slowly wears you down, but you keep going because the one your heart is longing for is out there somewhere … (I should have just said clothes dating.
 It’s like dating, but with clothes.)

+Back to the food, in the Premium Outlets, there's Auntie Ann's Pretzel and Colossal Dogs and Burgers, if you're really hungry.
+And at the food court in the St. Augustine Outlets, you can grab some caffeine at Mocup Coffee and Mexican food at Casa Maria.
 But good food isn’t found JUST at the food court.
-In fact, Rock Mountain Chocolate Factory is probably the most delicious food and it’s not anywhere near the food court at the St. Augustine Outlets.
+In fact, Rocky Mountain Chocolate Factory is probably the most delicious food and it’s not anywhere near the food court at the St. Augustine Outlets.

 Finding the restrooms may be a bit tricky, as they tend to be hidden behind closed doors with little signage.
 But just as the food courts are always found at the heart of an outlet spread, so are the restrooms.
 After all, where there is a large Styrofoam cup of Coca-cola, there are people who need to use the restroom very badly.

 There are also restrooms on each of the wings of the St. Augustine Outlets, and at the ends of the Premium Outlets.